muratguzel/letsrate/README.md

 	rails g rateit User

-The generator takes one argument which is the name of your existing UserModelName.
+The generator takes one argument which is the name of your existing devise user model UserModelName.
 This is necessary to bind the user and rating datas.
 Also the generator copies necessary files (jquery raty plugin files, star icons and javascripts)

 Example: